Explore potential ways to participate in the Houzz IPO before the stock begins trading. Get access to select pre-IPO companies at Equitybee.

 Bookmark this page for more information as the IPO approaches.

-Where can I find the Houzz IPO S-1 Filing?
+Where is the Houzz IPO S-1 Filing?

 Houzz has hired an IPO underwriter, but we have yet to see a confidential S-1 filing with the SEC.